Statistics

 Adapted from the Wikipedia article.

-Geraldine Stephenson (died 2017 aged 92) would be 99 - credited as Movement by for The Brain of Morbius
+Geraldine Stephenson (died 2017 aged 92) would have been 99 - credited as Movement by for The Brain of Morbius

 Geraldine Stephenson was a dancer, choreographer, movement director and teacher on more than 150 films and television programmes, and over 200 stage productions.